Laguna1/catalog-react-redux-capstone/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the [issues page](https://github.com/Laguna1/catalog-react-redux-capstone/issues)

 ### Show your support